kanatohodets/algorithms/README.md

-Some algorithm implementations as I work through *Algorithm Design*.
+Toy algorithm and data structure implementations.
+Some from *Algorithm Design*, others just because.